In this article, we’ll examine how to configure Virtual Network Editor that allows you to configure the network settings of virtual machines.

 Host-Only (Connect VMs Internally in a Private Network)

-VMware Host-Only configuration is used to allow virtual machines to communicate with each other and to include them in the physical network.
+VMware Host-Only configuration is used to allow VMs to communicate with each other and to include them in the physical network.
 Host-Only configuration is often used for advanced network topologies.
-For example, you can use the Host-Only network configuration to separate virtual machines into different networks to better understand the Cisco Routers with the GNS3network simulator program you used while preparing for Cisco exams.
+For example, you can use the Host-Only configuration to separate machines into different networks to better understand the Cisco Routers with the GNS3 simulator program you used while preparing for Cisco exams.

-If you configure the Host-Only option for a particular VMnet on the VMware Virtual Network Editor, you must also select that VMnet on the virtual machine.
+If you configure the Host-Only option for a particular VMnet on the adapter configuration program, you must also select that VMnet on the VM.

-In this article, we have reviewed the use of the VMware virtualization program’s Virtual Network Editor.
-In our next tutorial, we will look more closely at VMware network settings.
+In this article, we have reviewed how to configure the network settings of the VMware virtualization program.
+In our next articles, we’ll review the VMware’s network settings more extensively.
 Thanks for following us!

 If this article is helpful, please send us feedback by commenting…